uselotus/lotus-docs/docs/api/customers/get-customer-access.md

 OR

 - `event_name` name of the event you want to check access for.
 In the backend we'll check whether any of the plan components associated with the event have surpassed their limit.
-- `event_limit_type` the type of limit you want to check.
-Pass in `free` to check if the customer has access to free units, or `total` to see if the customer has access to the event_name at all.

 <Tabs>
 <TabItem value="py" label="Python">